Aaron-Fuller2/pfsense-elk-homelab-guide/lab-guide.md

-# Complete pfSense-ELK Homelab Setup Guide (With Specific Adapters)
+# Updated pfSense-ELK Homelab Setup Guide (Host-Only Monitoring)

 > **Network Adapter Information**
-> - **WAN Connection**: Using the built-in Killer Gigabit adapter on motherboard
+> - **External Connection**: Host PC connects to internet via Killer Gigabit adapter (built-in) through existing ASUS Router
-> - **LAN Connection**: Using the TP-Link adapter
+> - **Internal Monitoring**: Using VirtualBox virtual adapters for VM traffic monitoring

 ## Introduction

-This comprehensive guide walks you through creating a powerful, enterprise-grade home network security and monitoring solution using only free and open-source software.
-The entire setup runs on your Windows desktop computer using virtual machines, providing professional-level network management without additional hardware costs.
+This simplified guide walks you through creating a virtual network monitoring solution that focuses on monitoring your host PC and all VMs running on it.
+By using pfSense in a virtual environment, you can gain enterprise-grade security and monitoring capabilities without disrupting your existing home network setup.

 ### What This Guide Will Build

-**A Complete Home Network Security System** featuring:
+**A VM-Focused Network Monitoring System** featuring:

-- **pfSense Firewall**: Enterprise-class routing, firewall, and network services
+- **pfSense Firewall VM**: Security and routing for your virtual machines
-- **ELK Stack**: Elasticsearch, Logstash, and Kibana for advanced log analysis and visualization
+- **ELK Stack VM**: Elasticsearch, Logstash, and Kibana for log analysis and visualization
-- **Network Monitoring**: Real-time traffic analysis and bandwidth monitoring
+- **Network Monitoring**: Real-time traffic analysis of VM communications
-- **Security Systems**: Dual IDS (Suricata and Snort) with automatic threat blocking
+- **Security Systems**: IDS (Suricata) with threat blocking for VMs
-- **VLAN Segmentation**: Separate virtual networks for different device categories
-- **Guest Network**: Isolated WiFi with captive portal
-- **Remote Access**: VPN for worldwide access to your network and RDP to your desktop
-- **Mobile Dashboards**: Secure access to monitoring dashboards from your phone
+- **Virtual Network Isolation**: Separate your VM traffic from your physical network
+- **Comprehensive Logging**: Track traffic between VMs and internet access
+- **Security Dashboard**: Monitor all VM network activity in real-time

 ### Key Features